 Reporting of Frauds by Auditors:

-During the year under review the Statutory Auditor Cost Auditor andSecretarial Auditor have not reported any instances of frauds committed in the Company by its Officersor Employees to the Audit Committee or Boardunder section 143(12) of the Act details of which needs to be mentioned in this Report.
+Pursuant to Section 134 (3) (ca) of the Act the Statutory Auditor Cost Auditor andSecretarial Auditor have not reported any instances of frauds committed in the Companyduring the year under review by its Officers or Employees to the Audit Committee or Boardunder section 143(12) of the Act details of which needs to be mentioned in this Report.

 13. COMMITTEES OF BOARD OF DIRECTORS

 The Company has the following Committees of the Board: